The Definition of Morality

 Although all societies include more than just a concern for minimizing harm to (some) human beings in their moralities, this feature of morality, unlike purity and sanctity, or accepting authority and emphasizing loyalty, is included in everything that is regarded as a morality by any society.
 Because minimizing harm can conflict with accepting authority and emphasizing loyalty, there can be fundamental disagreements within a society about the morally right way to behave in particular kinds of situations.
 Philosophers such as Bentham (1789) and Mill (1861), who accept a normative account of morality that takes the avoiding and preventing harm element of morality to be most important, criticize all actual moralities (referred to by “morality” in the descriptive sense) that give precedence to purity and loyalty when they are in conflict with avoiding and preventing harm.

-Although most philosophers do not use “morality” in any of the above descriptive senses, some philosophers do.
+Although most philosophers do not use “morality” in any of the above descriptive senses, some do.
 Ethical relativists such as Harman (1975), Westermarck (1960), and Prinz (2007), deny that there is any universal normative morality and claim that the actual moralities of societies or individuals are the only moralities there are.
 These relativists hold that only when the term “morality” is used in this descriptive sense is there something that “morality” actually refers to.
 They claim that it is a mistake to take “morality” to refer to a universal code of conduct that, under certain conditions, would be endorsed by all rational persons.
-Although ethical relativists admit that many speakers of English use “morality” to refer to such a universal code of conduct, they claim such persons are mistaken in thinking that there is anything that is the referent of the word “morality” taken in that sense.
+Although ethical relativists admit that many speakers of English use “morality” to refer to such a universal code of conduct, they claim such persons are mistaken in thinking that there is any such thing.
+Such relativists are plausibly regarded as skeptics about morality taken in the normative sense.

-In small homogeneous societies there may be a guide to behavior that is put forward by the society and that is accepted by (almost) all members of the society.
+In small homogeneous societies there may be a guide to behavior that is endorsed by the society and that is accepted by (almost) all members of the society.
 For such societies there is (almost) no ambiguity about which guide “morality” refers to.
-However, in larger societies people often belong to groups that put forward guides to behavior that conflict with the guide put forward by their society, and members of the society do not always accept the guide put forward by their society.
-If they accept the conflicting guide of some other group to which they belong (often a religious group) rather than the guide put forward by their society, in cases of conflict they will regard those who follow the guide put forward by their society as acting immorally.
+However, in larger societies people often belong to groups that endorse guides to behavior that conflict with the guide endorsed by their society, and members of the society do not always endorse the guide endorsed by their society.
+If they endorse the conflicting guide of some other group to which they belong (often a religious group) rather than the guide endorsed by their society, in cases of conflict they will regard those who follow the guide endorsed by their society as acting immorally.

-Because theorists in psychology and anthropology often need to design questionnaires and other sorts of probes of the attitudes of subjects, they might be expected to be more sensitive to the need for a reasonably clear means of separating moral judgments from other sorts of judgments.
-After all, examining the specifically moral judgments of individuals is one of the most direct means of determining what the moral code of a person or group might be.
-But despite this expectation, and roughly half a century ago, Abraham Edel (1962: 56) decried the lack of an explicit concern to delimit the domain of morality among anthropologists, writing that “morality…is taken for granted, in the sense that one can invoke it or refer to it at will; but it is not explained, depicted, or analysed”.
-One explanation for this that Edel suggested is the same as the explanation for the same phenomenon in Philosophy: “it is assumed that we all know what morality is and no explicit account need be given”.
-But the danger for those making this assumption, he points out, is that of “merging the morality concept with social control concepts”.
-Reinforcing this tendency was the influence, in anthropology, of the sociologist Émile Durkheim (1906 [2009]), for whom morality was simply a matter of how a given society enforces whatever social rules it happens to have.
+Because psychologists and anthropologists often need to design questionnaires and other sorts of probes of the attitudes of subjects, they might be expected to be more sensitive to the need for a reasonably clear means of separating moral judgments from other sorts of judgments.
+But despite this expectation, and roughly half a century ago, Abraham Edel (1962: 56) decried the lack of an explicit concern to delimit the domain of morality among anthropologists, writing that “morality…is taken for granted, in the sense that one can invoke it or refer to it at will; but it is not explained, depicted, or analysed.”
+The danger here, he points out, is that of “merging the morality concept with social control concepts.”
+Augmenting this danger was the influence, in anthropology, of the sociologist Émile Durkheim (1906/2009), for whom morality was simply a matter of how a given society enforces whatever social rules it happens to have.

 The failure to offer an operational definition of morality or moral judgment may help explain the widespread but dubious assumption in contemporary anthropology, noted by James Laidlaw (2016: 456), that altruism is the essential and irreducible core of ethics.
 But Laidlaw also notes that many of the features of what Bernard Williams (1985) described as “the morality system”—features that Williams himself criticized as the parochial result of a secularization of Christian values—are in fact widely shared outside of the West.
 This state of affairs leads Laidlaw to ask the crucial question: